 ...

-When adding an article in the CMS and building it with a deploy hook, the server can only refer to the old cache file on Git.
-Therefore, we decided to strictly enforce the operational rule of building locally when adding content and pushing the updated cache file to Git.
+When adding articles in the CMS and triggering builds via deployment hooks, the server can only reference the old cache file that exists on Git.
+So we established a strict operational rule: whenever content is added, run a build locally, then push the updated cache file to Git.

-The Cloud Translation API has a glossary feature, but it only assists machine translation and doesn't offer complete, granular control.
-Furthermore, it requires not only uploading a CSV file but also running commands to recreate resources each time, making it difficult for operations staff unfamiliar with the web.
+Cloud Translation API has a glossary feature, but it only assists machine translation and doesn't provide complete fine-grained control.
+Additionally, it requires not just uploading a CSV file but also running commands each time to recreate resources, which is difficult for operations staff without web expertise.

 Reliable control through spreadsheet integration

-This means that administrators can control translations to some extent simply by updating a spreadsheet, without having to touch any code.
+This allows operations teams to control translations to some extent simply by updating a spreadsheet, without needing to touch any code.

-(The president says he wants to add Arabic language support to RTL, but that's going to be a major project.)
+(The CEO wants to support RTL Arabic too, but that's going to be a big undertaking...)

 Futa